Pradumnasaraf/DevOps/docs/golang/introduction.md

 ---
 sidebar_position: 1
-title: Introduction
+title: Golang Introduction
 ---

-Go is statically typed, compiled programming language designed at Google.
+Golang (or Go) is statically typed, compiled programming language designed at Google.
 It is syntactically similar to C, but with memory safety, garbage collection, structural typing, and CSP-style concurrency.

-In Go, everything is a package.
+In Golang, everything is a package.
 A package is a collection of source files in the same directory that are compiled together.
 A package can be imported by other packages. `main` is a special package that defines a standalone executable program, not a library.

 ### Installation